 “We work with women who are involved in the criminal justice system, experiencing homelessness, in domestic violence or abuse situations, recent immigrants—women facing barriers to employment for any of those reasons or a combination of other life circumstances,” Stephanie explained.
 “But they all share a common need for the support of other women while building up their hard and soft skills.”

-Half of their small team of nine are actually program alumni.
+Half of their small team are actually program alumni.
 “Having so many graduates on our staff is unique and really great.
 It means that the people running Together We Bake today were in our current participants’ exact shoes just a few years ago.”

 The difference a great database (and a volunteer Salesforce expert) can make

-Three years ago, Together We Bake was at an impasse: they had a lot of data about their clients and customers, but they didn’t have the in-house expertise to set up a useful data management system.
+Six years ago, Together We Bake was at an impasse: they had a lot of data about their clients and customers, but they didn’t have the in-house expertise to set up a useful data management system.
 “We knew we wanted to customize Salesforce for our database so we could better organize all of our information; the women who came into our program, all the women interested in our program, all of our graduates, and also our customer and donor information.
 Having it all in one place made a lot of sense for us.
 But we couldn’t set it up ourselves.”

-That’s when Stephanie’s team decided to set up a project through Taproot Plus, looking for a Salesforce expert who could get the ball rolling.
+So Stephanie’s team decided to set up a project through Taproot Plus, looking for a Salesforce expert who could get the ball rolling.
 And that’s how they met Kim.
-“We were matched up with this incredible woman Kim—who we are still in touch with, she still helps us now three years later.
+“We were matched up with this incredible woman Kim—who we are still in touch with, she still helps us now years later.
 She had all the skills and wanted to do something to help a nonprofit and women in need.”

 The change wasn’t overnight, but over time Kim built a system that organized their data while teaching the Together We Bake team how to use it.
 “Salesforce is incredibly complex software, but we started with using just a small piece at a time.
 Little by little, Kim helped us figure out what we needed to know and taught us how to do it in the best way!”
 The new system has given Together We Bake the ability to track their donors, save contact information for current and past participants, and learn from customer behavior in their online store, giving them the opportunity to grow in new and exciting ways.
 “We’re just starting to connect our customer information with our online shop, and that gives us the ability to do targeted email outreach to customers.
 Now we can say ‘We see you bought granola three months ago, would you want to order more?’
 It just takes us to a different level and allows us to grow, which is really exciting.”